apify/apify-docs/docs/proxy.md

 [Apify Proxy](https://apify.com/proxy) allows you to disguise yourself when web scraping to reduce your chance of being [blocked]({{@link web_scraping_101/anti_scraping_techniques.md#ip-address-based-blocking}}).

-You can use proxies in your [actors]({{@link actors.md}}) or any other application that support HTTP, HTTPS and FTP protocols.
+You can use proxies in your [actors]({{@link actors.md}}) or any other application that supports HTTP, HTTPS and FTP protocols.
 Apify Proxy monitors the health of your IP pool and intelligently rotates addresses to prevent detection.

 **You can view your proxy settings and password on the [Proxy](https://my.apify.com/proxy) page in the Apify app.**